 Individuals participating in donor programs should be assured that their confidentiality will be protected insofar as federal and local statutes permit.
 Medical records detailing the donation should be maintained as stipulated by local requirements.

 PSYCHOLOGICAL ASSESSMENT OF GAMETE DONORS AND RECIPIENTS

 Statement of Purpose

-These recommendations are general guidelines for addressing the many complex moral, ethical, and psychosocial issues that confront gamete donors, recipients, and offspring.
+The following recommendations are intended to provide general guidelines for addressing the many complex moral, ethical, and psychosocial issues that confront gamete donors, recipients, and offspring.

 I. Donors